Walter Douglas (colonial administrator): Early life and family

-Walter Douglas appears to have been educated at the University of Utrecht, which he is said to have left to join King William of Orange when he invaded England in 1688.
-The Duke of Queensbury was his patron.
+He is said to have been educated at the University of Utrecht, which he left to join William of Orange during the Glorious Revolution of 1688.
+He later came under the patronage of the Duke of Queensberry.

+Governor of the Leeward Islands

-Colonel Douglas was appointed Governor of the Leeward Islands in 1711 following the assassination of his predecessor, Colonel Parke, during a mutiny triggered by his self-enriching enforcement of Stuart imperialism.
-He was superseded as governor in 1716. he was elected a Fellow of the Royal Society in 1711.
+Douglas was appointed Governor of the Leeward Islands in 1711 following the killing of his predecessor, Daniel Parke, during a rebellion in Antigua.
+He held office until 1716.

+In 1711 he was elected a Fellow of the Royal Society.

-Governor Douglas had been tried by the Court of King's Bench and found guilty of bribery and extortion, having exacted £10,000 from the Island of Antigua before publishing the Queen's pardon for those involved in the killing of his predecessor.
-He was sentenced to a £500 fine and five years' imprisonment, and was then in the King's Bench Prison.
-His fine was remitted.
-At the time of his trial, he was described as Major Douglas.
+After his governorship, Douglas was prosecuted in the Court of King's Bench on charges of bribery and extortion.
+He was found guilty of having demanded large sums of money from the inhabitants of Antigua before issuing a royal pardon to those involved in Parke’s killing.
+He was fined £500 and sentenced to five years' imprisonment; his fine was later remitted.

-It is thought he retired to France.
+Later life

-In 1720 he succeeded to the estate of Baads on the renunciation of his brother William but then sold it.
+In 1720 Douglas succeeded to the estate of Baads following the renunciation of his brother William, but subsequently sold it.
+It is thought that he later retired to France.

+Family

-Walter Douglas married Lady Jane St Leger, and had two sons, John St Leger Douglas, a West Indian plantation owner, and James George Douglas.
-His grandson was Col John St Leger Douglas, MP.
+Douglas married Lady Jane St Leger.
+They had two sons, including John St Leger Douglas, a West Indian plantation owner.
+His grandson was John St Leger Douglas, who served as a Member of Parliament.